Modern Integration Applications

 - One could focus only on designing the application to suit business needs

 If you are using Microsoft Azure services to build your LoB applications, the Azure portal provides you capabilities to manage them at an resource level.
 For eg: if your application orchestration includes Azure Functions, Logic Apps, Azure SQL DB, Web Apps etc, you get to manage them at resource level in the Azure portal.
 But what additnally required is at application level.
 Though these Azure resources can grouped in a resource group, it don't provide necessary visibility as a LoB application.

 The components within the application don’t really offer anything individually and are only used within the Composite Integration App but the Service provided by the App is reusable across other apps which need the service (but it doesn’t have to be)

 - Michael Stephenson, Microsoft MVP, Author - Integration Playbook

 Serverless360 provides better monitoring and management capabilities towards Azure Serverless services and complements the Azure Portal.
-To suffice the need for managing the entities as LoB applications, we introduced the concept of Composite Applications.
+To suffice the need for managing the resources as LoB applications, we introduced the concept of Composite Applications.

 Create your Service Map